 - Wind Speed: The basic wind speed and ice thickness shall be at a minimum per the IBC wind maps and shall be considered to come from any horizontal direction.

 - Gust Effect Factors: Factors that account for the effects of wind gusting and the calculated response of a tower type structure.

 - Load Combinations: Used to determine the “timing” or combinations of loads on the structure at the same time per the 2012 IBC.

-With this being said, there are no easy copy / paste answers.
+With this being said, there are no easy copy/paste answers.
 If you have a specific set of criteria we can analyze that as a baseline to help create an understanding of the COW’s feasibility.
 Providing clients detailed pertinent design information with exhaustive wind load reports and specific guying requirements for each install while maintaining Landa proprietary design drawings and calculations.
-DaVinci is instrumental is the success and survival of your deployment weather on a permanent or temp deployment.
+DaVinci is instrumental is the success and survival of your deployment whether on a permanent or temp deployment.

-Short answer don’t fly an airplane without doing a weight and balance.
-Same on tower erection of any type, have engineer calculate the build taking into consideration, frequency, antenna size, path stability, full loading, wind, ice, guys ect. don’t take uneducated guesses and get someone hurt, not to mention loss of equipment.
+Short answer do not fly an airplane without doing a weight and balance.
+Same on tower erection of any type, have engineer calculate the build taking into consideration, frequency, antenna size, path stability, full loading, wind, ice, guys etc. don’t take uneducated guesses and get someone hurt, not to mention the loss of equipment.

 Certified Green Gin Poles are manufactured 100% from USA recycled steel.